jwalton/timeunitjs/README.md

 TimeUnit is a port of [Doug Lea](http://g.oswego.edu/)'s public domain TimeUnit Java class to JavaScript.
 It was ported from the [backport-util-concurrent](http://backport-jsr166.sourceforge.net/) version.
+This class is the basis for `java.util.concurrent.TimeUnit` from JavaSE.

 Ported by Jason Walton, released under the
 [public domain](http://creativecommons.org/licenses/publicdomain).